idealparable/BibleQ/BibleIsAntiSlavery.md

 Again, there probably was influence from that (but that would hardly have been pro equality -- that idea comes from the Bible, the world was typically AGAINST this; this is probably the modern skeptic trying to retcon which side anti-Bible arguers at the time were largely on), and I'm not claiming I've read everything on what they said were their influence, though noting again that others who say they do have sufficient understanding of it wildly disagree with his characterization here.

-So I won't be assuming the skeptic hasn't actually found a credible source that claims based on real expertise, and/or thorough reading and logical handling, that they largely decried the Bible and so on and saw that as they side that would be pro equality as opposed to the other way around (though the other way around looks correct right now as far as I know, and that more likely this skeptic is botching this history as much as he's demonstrably botching what I CAN more readily test, his handling of the Bible).
+So I won't be assuming the skeptic hasn't actually found a credible source that claims based on real expertise, and/or thorough reading and logical handling, that they largely decried the Bible and so on and saw that as the side that would be pro equality as opposed to the other way around (though the other way around looks correct right now as far as I know, and that more likely this skeptic is botching this history as much as he's demonstrably botching what I CAN more readily test, his handling of the Bible).

 All those cautions aside, PROBABLY I would expect the skeptic is just lazily guessing a false cause fallacy here -- X happens, then Y happens, therefore X caused Y; enlightenment happened, then abolition, so enlight caused abol.